mjspriggs/overview/ibm-cloud-platform.md

 The {{site.data.keyword.cloud}} platform combines platform as a service (PaaS) with infrastructure as a service (IaaS) to provide an integrated experience.
 The platform scales and supports both small development teams and organizations, and large enterprise businesses.
 Globally deployed across data centers around the world, the solution you build on {{site.data.keyword.cloud}} spins up fast and performs reliably in a tested and supported environment you can trust!
 {: .shortdesc}

 {{site.data.keyword.cloud_notm}} provides solutions that enable higher levels of compliance, security, and management, with proven architecture patterns and methods for rapid delivery for running mission-critical workloads.
-Available in data centers worldwide, across 19 countries with multizone regions in North and South America, Europe, Asia, and Australia, you are enabled to deploy locally with global scalability.
+Available in data centers worldwide, with multizone regions in North and South America, Europe, Asia, and Australia, you are enabled to deploy locally with global scalability.

 {{site.data.keyword.cloud_notm}} offers the most open and secure public cloud for business with a next-generation hybrid cloud platform, advanced data and AI capabilities, and deep enterprise expertise across 20 industries.
 Solutions are available depending on your needs for working in the public cloud, on-premises, or a combination: